The Lockdown Series: Key 1 - Unlock Mindfulness

 - Pay complete attention to your food.
 Do not multitask

 - Avoid distractions like checking the phone or watching TV

 - Make sure your meals last for at least 20 minutes

 - Snack smart.
 Don’t sit with the whole pack.
 Take a small portion in a dish instead

 - Snack on fruits, nuts and seeds like pumpkin, sunflower, flax and chia

 Social distancing means maintaining distance physically, but does that mean we need to lose touch?
 No, absolutely not.
 We are equipped with evolving technology that will help us connect with our friends and family who are distant.
 Check on your friends and family over video calls whenever possible, it’ll help both sides to deal with this situation.
 Apart from video calling, there are multiple other things that you could do online.

-To connect with your family during quarantine, here’s what you can do.
+To connect with your family during the 14 days quarantine, here’s what you can do.

 - Play online games together